-Beacons are small devices that transmit signals to internet connected devices like a smartphone.
-Beacons work by broadcasting radio signals (combination of letters and numbers).
+Beacons are small devices that transmit signals to internet-connected devices like a smartphone.
+Beacons work by broadcasting radio signals (a combination of letters and numbers).
 The mobile devices then track the beacon signals.

-Beacons are used to collect customer data and help deliver proximity campaigns to the mobile users.
+Beacons are used to collect customer data and help deliver proximity campaigns to mobile users.

 - Bluetooth Beacons are used for: